 The more authoritative and trustworthy the site a link is coming from is, the more benefit it provides to the target site.
-Majestic provides reporting on those metrics and places links into topic categories so lawyers can see where their most trusted links are coming from.
+Majestic provides reporting on those metrics and places links into topic categories so site owners can see where their most trusted links are coming from.
 This is extremely helpful when looking to increase topical relevance for practice areas.

 Open Site Explorer

 OSE is a tool from Moz (formerly SEOMoz) that specializes in backlink analysis.
 Moz is a trusted name in SEO and yet another flavor as SEO tools go.
-Using OSE, lawyers can get metrics on anchor text, inbound links, competitive analysis, and top pages in terms of links.
+Using OSE, you can get metrics on anchor text, inbound links, competitive analysis, and top pages in terms of links.

 Moz is not as robust as some of the competitors but it is a solid tool for backlink, keyword and spam analysis.

-Lawyers can get a snapshot of what their onsite status is using Screaming Frog’s crawler.
+Business owners can get a snapshot of what their onsite status is using Screaming Frog’s crawler.
 It is a desktop software program that can be installed on PC or Mac.
 With the free version up to 500 pages can be crawled and the following information extracted.

 This is a sweet tool for finding duplicate content and broken links across your site.
 Finding issues like that is nearly impossible without software.
-Lawyers would have to comb through every page of their site reading content and clicking on links to find any problems.
+Businesses would have to comb through every page of their site reading content and clicking on links to find any problems.

 Woorank combines a lot of tools into one and their specialty is giving a snapshot checklist that makes it easy for website owners to scan and see what’s wrong right away.
-Lawyers can check the tool out for free and get some limited data.
+You can check the tool out for free and get some limited data.